wang-joseph/wang-joseph/README.md

 <!-- Ahhh, hackathons!
 Fun fact: I actually only included CTFS in here because I needed one more repo to fill the space or my formatting would break. -->
 ### Hackathons & CTFs
 <details>
   <summary> I also do hackathons sometimes and they're pretty fun.
-I've been to four so far - Hack the North 2019, MHacks 12, UOttahack3, and Hack the North 2020++.
-Hack the North 2020++ was my most recent and the first virtual hackathon I've ever been to, and that was pretty enjoyable...
-If only I didn't have school work.
-I've also done a few CTFs, but currently only have partially completed writeups for one CTF: PicoCTF 2021.
+I've been to a few - like Hack the North 2019, MHacks 12, UOttahack3, and Hack the North 2020++.
+I've also done a few CTFs, but only have partially completed writeups for PicoCTF 2021.
 You can see the repos here. </summary>

   <br />
   <p>